 “I think it was a terrible stoppage, but what can I do.
 I’m healthy I feel fine.
 I thought it was a terrible stoppage.
 I thought it was pretty much even and I was taking over while he was getting tired.
 But what can I do?" said the 33-year old Williams, who may have just gotten his last title shot.
 Which is why his usually mild-mannered trainer, Stephen 'Breadman' Edwards lashed out so angrily at Nelson in the immediate aftermath of this bout.

 “[The referee] couldn’t say nothing to me.
-I told him it was a was a typical A-side stoppage," stated Edwards. " It was a good fight.
+I told him it was a typical A-side stoppage," stated Edwards. " It was a good fight.
 He was hurt and I’m not saying he wasn’t hurt, but a fight like this, a man not going down, they going back and forth.
 If he’s the killer that they say he is let him finish him.
 He was tired too.
 But it’s always predictable, it’s always the A-side that gets the same s—t.
 [Williams][Williams] was down one time in the fight.
 [Adames] is supposed to be the most feared man in boxing, he never went down.
 Let him finish him if he’s going to finish him.”

 Esther Lin, Showtime Sports